Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_05_structured_output/guide.en-gb.md

 ## Instructions

-Structured output is a very powerful feature that allows...
-TODO
+Structured output is a very powerful feature that allows us to enforce specific formats of the models' outputs.
+Using the JSON schema specification, this feature enables users to specialize and integrate LLMs into various applications.

 Under the hood, structured output is usually made possible with combination of:
 - specific examples used during model training
-- runtime guided decoding, with backend such as [outlines](https://github.com/dottxt-ai/outlines), [xgrammar](https://github.com/mlc-ai/xgrammar), or [lm-format-enforcer](https://github.com/noamgat/lm-format-enforcer)
+- runtime guided decoding, with popular backends such as [outlines](https://github.com/dottxt-ai/outlines), [xgrammar](https://github.com/mlc-ai/xgrammar), or [lm-format-enforcer](https://github.com/noamgat/lm-format-enforcer)
-TODO: link literature ?

 ### How to use